Chapli Kabab – Best Peshawari Kabab

 1. Heat oil in a pan.
 Take a small ball shaped portion of the mixture and shape it into a uniform patty.
 Fry the patties in the pan for about 4-5 minutes on each side.

-1. Serve the Chapli Kababs hot with any mint chutney or side dish of your choice.
-Enjoy your flavorful and homemade Chapli Kababs!
+1. Serve the Chapli Kababs hot with mint chutney or side dish of your choice.
+In Pakistan these kebabs are served over naan along with salad and chutney as the perfect street food.
+Enjoy your flavorful homemade Chapli Kabab.

 Binding Agent Substitutes